Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Credit card processing fees are unavoidable.
 It may not always matter to the card issuer who pays, as long as someone does.
 What’s more, there are merchant account fees to be paid.

 With no real way to eliminate the interchange fees, merchant services provider fees are where merchants can really save.
-Look for providers like Payment Depot that charge no hidden fees, no markups, and offer transparent pricing.
+Look for providers like Payment Depot that charge no hidden fees and offer transparent pricing.

 As surcharging rules differ across the US, some common questions should be addressed.